slouc/slouc.github.io/_posts/2023-06-24-Musical-modes.md

 ---
 layout: post
-title: "Musical modes are basically just holes"
+title: "Musical modes are just holes"
 ---

 When you listen to some melody, your brain doesn't perceive the notes in terms of their absolute pitch.